thephpleague/uri/docs/5.0/components/api.md

 ## ComponentInterface::isNull

-Returns `true` if the object value is equal to `null`.
+Returns `true` if the component value is equal to `null`.

 ## ComponentInterface::isEmpty

-Returns `true` if the object value is equal to `null` or represents the empty string.
+Returns `true` if the component value is equal to `null` or represents the empty string.

 ## ComponentInterface::getContent

-Returns the normalized and encoded version of the component.
+Returns an encoded version of the component or `null`.

 ~~~php
 <?php